 WMM Support Wi-Fi Multimedia (WMM) is a wireless Quality of Service feature that improves quality for audio, video, and voice applications by prioritizing wireless traffic.
 To use this feature, the wireless client devices in your network must support Wireless WMM.
-To disable this option, select Disabled.
+If you would like to disable this feature, select Disabled.
 Otherwise, keep the default, Enabled.

-No Acknowledgement If you want to disable the Router's Acknowledgement option, so the Router will not re-send data if an error occurs, then select Enabled.
+No Acknowledgement If you want to disable the Router's Acknowledgement feature, so the Router will not re-send data if an error occurs, select Enabled.
 Otherwise, keep the default, Disabled.